marielzguerra/ITBA-3207_TeamCodePoltergiests/README.md

 Ritchie, H. and Roser, M. (2020, August).
 CO2 and Greenhouse Gas Emissions.
 Retrieved April 2022, from Our World in Data: https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions

-**Other References**

-You can check [PROJECT PROPOSAL DOCUMENT.docx](https://github.com/marielzguerra/ITBA-3207_TeamCodePoltergiests/files/8424285/PROJECT.PROPOSAL.DOCUMENT.docx) to see other reference for this project.